 Since the beginning of my art practice, my work has investigated the places where our phenomenological world meets the human experiences of wonder and meaning.
 The extraordinary events which had to occur in order for us to even have a universe, a planet and a habitable natural environment are an unending source of both wonder and meaning; these are the motivation for my creative inquiries.

 Since 1998, my practice has become increasingly transdisciplinary, research-based and focused on the places where art, science, nature and culture converge, propelling me to look for evidence across civilizations to where, as a species, we have sourced meaning in our relationship with the natural world.
-Whether we look into the depths of our body’s biochemistry or to the surface of rock walls at our earliest artworks, we can find evidence that in both flesh and imagination, humans derive health and meaning from an active, living connection with our natural world.
+Whether we reflect on our earliest artworks carved into or painted on rock, survey our eons-long enchantment under the starry night, or peer into the microcosm of our body’s biochemistry, we find evidence that both physically and imaginatively, humans derive health and meaning from an active, living connection with our natural world.

 Since 2004, I have been exploring the environmental and cultural effects of anthropogenic climate disruption and how our waning connection with nature has contributed to our ecological and social predicaments today.
 My work has taken me to Antarctica to connect this remote and fragile nature with the global populations that will be effected by its decline as our planet warms.
 I have been researching the biological implications of artificial illumination at night and how species health, including our own, is linked to an experience of natural night conditions.
 I have been investigating the physical, emotional and psychological effects of living a life removed from nature, and how science is showing, unsurprisingly, our deep biological need of nature experiences for health.